Learning Linear Causal Representations from Interventions under General Nonlinear Mixing: Setting: Interventional Causal Representation Learning

 We call a single-node intervention imperfect if it is not perfect (some prior works call it a soft intervention).
+Note that perfect interventions are never of pure noise type because they necessarily change the relation to the parents.
 For an illustration of perfect and imperfect interventions, see \cref{fig:hard_itv}, \cref{fig:soft_itv} respectively.
 Finally, we require an exhaustive set of interventions. \begin{assumption}[(Coverage of Interventions)] All nodes are intervened upon by at least one intervention, i.e., $\{\tgt{i}: \, i\in I\}=[d]$ \end{assumption}

 This assumption was also made in the prior works \cite{seigal2022linear, ahuja2022interventional, varici2023score}.
 When the interventions don't cover all the nodes, we have non-identifiability as described in Section \ref{par:counterexamples} and \cref{sec:counterexamples}.
 We also extensively discuss that none of our other assumptions can simply be dropped in these sections.